circular design consultancy by Dr. Beatriz Pozo Arcos

 This loop — from diagnosis to repair to verification — is rarely designed into consumer hardware.
 But here, it’s integrated into the product experience in a way that’s both accessible and reliable.

+The Framework Laptop demonstrates a clear set of design decisions made in service of repair, longevity, and user agency.
+Every pull tab, modular slot, QR code, and screw sequence reflects an intentional commitment to transparency and lifecycle thinking.
 Design for repair isn’t just about compliance or sustainability metrics.
-It’s about control — giving users the ability to understand, maintain, and extend the life of their devices.
+It’s about giving users the ability to understand, maintain, and extend the life of their devices.
 And for companies, it’s about resilience, circularity, and long-term product value, while also reducing costs.
+Most products aren’t designed this way — but they could be.
+It starts in the design brief.

 If you’re a design lead or sustainability manager, ask yourself: